Riga Cathedral pipe organ

 Dome Pipe Organ (Doma ērģeles), the second largest pipe organ in Latvia, is located in Riga Cathedral.
 The largest mechanical pipe organ in Latvia is located in Liepāja Holy Trinity Cathedral.

 History

-The first known Riga Cathedral organ was the largest in the world, but it was lost in 1547 during a fire.
+The first known Riga Cathedral organ was the largest in the world, but was lost in 1547 during a fire.
 In the 16th century, the Cathedral Church built a new organ, which sounded for 280 years.
-Jacob Raab made out of the damaged organ's remains a prospect in mannerism style with some baroque elements complemented latter by other masters.
-Today the vocal organ is more than a century old; it is built by the German firm E.F.
-Walcker & Sons in Ludwigsburg in 1882-83 and it was inaugurated on January 31, 1884.
-In 1983 the organ was reconstructed by Flentrop Orgelbouw of Zaandam, Netherlands, so it retained its distinctive sound and look.
-During the reconstruction the organ was completely dismantled and then reassembled, the second console was restored and later added three stops.
+Jacob Raab made out of the damaged organ's remains a prospect in mannerism style with some baroque elements complemented later by other masters.
+Today the vocal organ is more than a century old; it was built by the German firm Walcker Orgelbau in Ludwigsburg in 1882-83 and was inaugurated on January 31, 1884.
+In 1983 the organ was reconstructed by Flentrop Orgelbouw of Zaandam, Netherlands, retaining its distinctive sound and look.
+During reconstruction, the organ was completely dismantled and then reassembled, the second console restored, and later were added three stops.